 Caffeine is found in many drinks such as:

 - Soft drinks

 - Energy drinks

 It speeds up the connections traveling between your brain and body, thereby improving your alertness and mood.

 Recent research published in the Nutrition Journal delves into the complex relationship between caffeine, its metabolites, and testosterone levels, revealing a nuanced biochemical interaction that could significantly influence how we understand caffeine's impact on hormonal balance .

 However, caffeine isn’t all good.
 Consuming too much of it may lead to several negative symptoms, including:

 The Link Between Testosterone and Coffee

-According to a Nutrition Journal study, men who consume caffeinated beverages are more likely to have higher testosterone levels .
+The relationship between caffeine and testosterone levels is still a topic of scientific debate.
+According to a Nutrition Journal study, men who consume caffeinated beverages are more likely to have higher serum testosterone levels .